Deutsche Telekom CEO praises U.S. business amid merger rumours

-DUESSELDORF The chief executive of Deutsche Telekom praised the performance of its T-Mobile US business while declining to comment on renewed merger speculation in the American mobile market.
+DUESSELDORF (Reuters) - The chief executive of Deutsche Telekom praised the performance of its T-Mobile US business while declining to comment on renewed merger speculation in the American mobile market.

 Deutsche Telekom has long sought a buyer for T-Mobile US, which accounts for most of its profits and growth.
 It has talked in the past to Sprint, AT&T and Dish but more recently has indicated it wants to keep control.